 None of us is perfect.
 That’s probably a good thing, because perfect would be boring and quirky can be far more interesting.
-And maybe sometimes, rather than trying to put our best foot forward, it’s worth diving into a quirky soup of imperfection… and that metaphor ran out of steam in my head before I could finish it.
-Anyway, here are a few of my own quirks and imperfections.
+And maybe sometimes, rather than trying to put our best foot forward, it’s worth diving into a quirky soup of messing up… and that metaphor ran out of steam in my head before I could finish it.
+Anyway, here are a few bits of my own quirkiness and imperfection.

 I’m fairly gross.
 I’ll eat things that have fallen on the floor (5 second rule, right?).
 Sometimes I find pills that have fallen into various places, and I’ll brush them off and pop them back in the bottle.
 There is always guinea pig poop and hay strewn about.
 I kiss my piggies, even though they eat poop.
 I wash my bedding when it happens to cross my mind, which isn’t particularly often.
 That’s gross, I know, but it doesn’t affect anyone else, so I don’t care.

 I’m lazy about proofreading.
 Or maybe that’s not the right word.
 It’s more a lack of caring.
 Looking back at posts I did before I started using Grammarly, they were often a mess.
 Now, Grammarly doesn’t work with the block editor, so my posts will probably go back to being a mess.
 I just don’t care.

 I’m kind of a geek.
 I frequently look things up on Wikipedia because I just need to know more.
 I would rather watch a documentary than any other kind of film.
 TV doesn’t really interest me.
 Seinfeld was the peak of television, and everything else pales in comparison.

 I like to latch onto odd words or things that interest me rather enthusiastically, and I’ll trot them out on a regular basis because I enjoy them.
 Yurt was an example from a couple of years ago, while purple people eater and rutabagas are more recent favourites.